“The community said, ‘We don’t want any more dollar stores,’ ” she said. “We need grocery stores, clothing, shoes — things that you need to live.”

 Tulsa is one of several cities grappling with uncomfortable questions from the rise of dollar stores in urban America.
 These stores have gained attention as success stories in the country’s most economically distressed places — largely rural counties with few retail options.
 Two main chains, Dollar General and Dollar Tree (which owns Family Dollar), operate more than 30,000 stores nationally and plan to open thousands more, vastly outnumbering Walmarts and other retailers.

 In cities, dollar stores trade in economic despair, with many residents saying they are a vital source of cheap staples.
-But as the stores cluster in low-income neighborhoods, some residents worry the stores deter other business, especially in neighborhoods without grocers or options for healthful food.
-The Institute for Self-Reliance, a nonprofit advocacy group, argued in a December report exploring the effect of dollar stores in Tulsa that “there’s growing evidence that these stores are not merely a byproduct of economic distress.
-They’re a cause of it.”
-Dollar stores rarely sell fresh produce or meats, but they can undercut grocery stores on prices of everyday items, often pushing them out of business.
+But as the stores cluster in low-income neighborhoods, their critics worry they are not just a response to poverty — but a cause.
+Residents fear the stores deter other business, especially in neighborhoods without grocers or options for healthful food.
+Dollar stores rarely sell fresh produce or meats, but they undercut grocery stores on prices of everyday items, often pushing them out of business.

 In Tulsa and elsewhere, the questions are whether dollar stores are the last retail option for low-income America — and whether restrictions like Hall-Harper’s can make a difference.